Martyn Barrett

 Martyn David Barrett, FBPsS, FAcSS, FRSA (born 18 June 1951) is a British social scientist.
 He was educated at the St John's College, Cambridge and the University of Sussex, and originally specialised in developmental psychology.
 He taught at Roehampton Institute of Higher Education (1978-1987), Royal Holloway and Bedford New College, University of London (1987-1993) and the University of Surrey (1993-2012).
 Since 2012, he has held the position of Emeritus Professor of Psychology at the University of Surrey.

+Academic career

+Barrett began his academic career by studying Experimental Psychology as part of the Natural Science Tripos at the University of Cambridge (1970-1973).
+He subsequently conducted his doctoral research at the University of Sussex (1974-1979), focusing on language acquisition, including semantic development, pragmatic development and holophrasis (sentence words).
+He later published several books on the development of language in children.

+In a secondary line of research, Barrett also worked on the development of children’s drawings, work that began with his undergraduate research project which was published in 1976.
+He subsequently researched the effects that verbal instructions have on the form and content of children’s drawings, the sequential developmental changes that occur in children's drawings of the human figure, and the impact of affective characterisations of topics to be drawn on the use of form and colour in children’s drawings.

-Barrett conducted his doctoral research on language acquisition, including semantic development, pragmatic development and holophrasis (sentence words), and published several books on the development of language in children.
-He subsequently worked on the development of children's national identity and ethnic identity, the development of national, ethnic and racial attitudes and prejudice in children and adolescents, and the development of civic engagement and political participation in youth, ethnic minorities and migrants.
+In the early 1990s, Barrett began to work on the development of children's national identity, ethnic identity, the development of national, ethnic and racial attitudes and prejudice in children and adolescents, and at a later date he also started to work on the development of civic engagement and political participation in youth, ethnic minorities and migrants.
 He led three multinational research projects on these topics funded by the European Commission: Children’s Beliefs and Feelings about their Own and Other National Groups in Europe, The Development of National, Ethnolinguistic and Religious Identity in Children and Adolescents living in the New Independent States of the former Soviet Union, and Processes Influencing Democratic Ownership and Participation (PIDOP).